-SMC offers two types of online courses, fully online and online-hybrid.
+SMC offers three types of online courses, fully online, hyflex, and hybrid.

 In fully online courses, 100% of coursework is assigned and submitted online.
 This may entail online readings, answering discussion questions, completing online tests and quizzes, watching videos, collaborating with classmates virtually on group projects, submitting essays in your online course module, and more.

-Online-hybrid courses offer the best of online and in-seat learning.
-You’ll meet with an instructor and your classmates a limited number of times throughout the semester and complete the rest of your coursework online.
-With online-hybrid courses, you get the benefits of both meeting face-to-face and the convenience of online learning.
+Hybrid courses combine traditional face-to-face “seat time” with online learning activities.
+You’ll meet with an instructor and your classmates during scheduled times throughout the semester and complete the rest of your coursework online.
+With hybrid courses, you get both the benefits of meeting face-to-face and the convenience of online learning.

 To use Moodle, our online course system, you’ll need Windows 8, 8.1 or 10 or Mac OS X with MacOS 10.6.8 (Snow Leopard) or later.
 Some courses may require downloads or applications that are not operational on a Chromebook.